sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-04-Hibernate in Short.md

 {% endhighlight %}

 ### Criteria API.
-Criteria api helps you to ommit sqls or HQL where you have to pass the query as string.
+Criteria api helps you to omit sqls or HQL where you have to pass the query as string.
 Criteria API provides you set of classes and utilities with which you can form queries.
 You can create Criteria object form session.

 Criteria ct = session.createCriteria(Employee.class);
 List<Employee> results = ct.list();

-**Using Restriction** - Restriction class with and, or, eq, ne, gt, lt, ge, le, like,ilike, between, in, conjuction, disjunction, isNull, isNotNull, sqlRestriction(String sql, Object value, Type type) etc.
+**Using Restriction** - Restriction class with and, or, eq, ne, gt, lt, ge, le, like,ilike, between, in, conjunction, disjunction, isNull, isNotNull, sqlRestriction(String sql, Object value, Type type) etc.

 {% highlight JAVA %}
 Criteria ct = session.createCriteria(Employee.class);